-In this episode, I am going to discuss about the places we visited in Bikaner, Rajasthan.
+In this episode, I am going to discuss the places we visited in Bikaner, Rajasthan.
 It was so fun to explore this city.

 The dining area was good that fit my whole team.
 The food was good.
 Everyone loved that hotel.

 On the next day, we started exploring Bikaner.
 Before exploring let us know some quick facts about Bikaner.

 - A city in Rajasthan, located in the north-west region of India.

 - So, often considered as the “oasis” by the traders in the trade route between Central Asia and Gujarat.

 - This city was named after the Founder of the city, King Rao Bika.